-PHP: What's a variable
+PHP: What is a variable

 <?php